 The real Guru is someone who is able to dispell the darkness of ignorance within the mind of the spiritual seeker.
 This is only possible if the Guru himself has overcome ignorance within his own mind through protracted sadhana, self discipline, discrimination and dispassion.

-Once the practitioner lays the foundation for spiritual life, and has withdrawn the mind and senses (just as a tortoise withdraws its limbs), the process of spiritual evolution surely continues like a river flowing to the sea.
+Once the practitioner lays the foundation for spiritual life, and has withdrawn the mind and senses, the process of spiritual evolution surely continues like a river flowing to the sea.

 'Abandoning cravings that bind; attaining perfection of mind; delighting in his perfect Self; merges with the Universal Self'.

-When one has created within himself the qualities such as balance of mind, perfect sense control, and mastery over the passions; when one is neither depressed in pain nor jubilant in gain, and when all the scattered rays of the mind are withdrawn within, one becomes established in meditation.
+When one has balance of mind, perfect sense control, and mastery over the passions; when one is neither depressed in pain nor jubilant in gain, and when all the scattered rays of the mind are focused within, one becomes established in meditation.
 Meditation requires being perfectly established in all the spiritual qualities.
 Without the establishment of these, meditation does not come spontaneously.
-Meditation cannot be created in thin air; it is created by hard work.
-Refinement of mind comes through systematic practise and sustained effort.
-For some people it may be a short time, for others it may take longer.
+Meditation and refinement of mind comes through systematic practise and sustained effort.

 A good person will recognize other good people.
 A spiritually developed person will recognize those who are spiritually developed.
 When someone whose consciousness has lifted finds a good place of learning, that person should go about the process of learning with humility.
 Knowledge should never inflate the ego.